digidaniel-tech/homelab/docs/talos/proxmox-vm/How-to-install-vm.md

 talosctl bootstrap
 ```

-Now we can see that something is happening on our control plane console, and after waiting some more (might take a minute or two depending on how much resources the VM has) we can se that the ready state change to true and the control plane
+Now we can see that something is happening on our control plane console, and after some waiting (this can take a minute or two) we can see that the ready state changed to true and the control plane
-then is ready, and after about 1 minute we also can see that the worker node is ready, great job!
+then is ready, and after about one minute we also can see that the worker node is ready and we have an working Talos cluster, Great job!

 ## First use